A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Abstract

 \section{Abstract}

-The aim of this paper is to define a chain level refinement of the Batalin-Vilkovisky (BV) algebra structure on homology of the free loop space of a closed $C^\infty$-manifold.
-Namely, we propose a new chain model of the free loop space, and define an action of a certain chain model of the framed little disks operad on it, recovering the original BV structure on homology level.
-We also compare this structure to a solution of Deligne's conjecture for Hochschild cochain complexes of differential graded algebras.
-To define the chain model of the loop space, we introduce a notion of de Rham chains, which is a hybrid of singular chains and differential forms.
+The aim of this paper is to define a chain level refinement of the Batalin-Vilkovisky (BV) algebra structure on the homology of the free loop space of a closed, oriented $C^\infty$-manifold.
+For this purpose, we define a (nonsymmetric) cyclic dg operad which consists of ``de Rham chains'' of free loops with marked points.
+A notion of de Rham chains, which is a certain hybrid of the notions of singular chains and differential forms, is a key ingredient in our construction.
+Combined with a generalization of cyclic Deligne's conjecture, this dg operad produces a chain model of the free loop space which admits an action of a chain model of the framed little disks operad, recovering the string topology BV algebra structure on the homology level.